When is registration?

 What are the rules and regulations that I need to follow?

 There are specific rules and regulations for players, parents, coaches and managers tocomply with in our Recreational program.
 This includes sideline ethics for parents, coaches responsibilities and general guidelines pertaining to fair play, sportsmanship and positive encouragement for all youth participants.

 Who sets the policies and procedures for the Recreational program?

-All policies and procedures pertaining to the Recreational program are established by the Board of Directors and upheld by the Open Committee, which works directly with Kris Ward and Tom Gross to provide governance and oversight of the program.
+All policies and procedures pertaining to the Recreational program are established by the Board of Directors and upheld by the Recreational Program Advisory Committee, which works directly with Kris Ward and Tom Gross to provide governance and oversight of the program.